edenprairie/docs/docs/Work & Career/pci.md

 # PCI device pass through issue: - IOMMU not present

 It wasn't being updated by update-grub.
 Maybe a rookie mistake but, I never had update-grub fail to update before.
 I tried to update with grub-mkconfig and to reinstall grub via grub-install.
 None of them worked.
-What worked was what was suggested in this link https://serverfault.com/questions/648468/modifying-kernel-cmdline-in-ubuntu .
+What worked was what was suggested in this [link](https://serverfault.com/questions/648468/modifying-kernel-cmdline-in-ubuntu)

 create the directory /etc/default/grub.d